Skip over main navigation

 • Opportunity to be involved in the design, development and delivery of new groups or services that will benefit the local community.

-For more information on any aspect of the project, or to get involved, contact the ‘Our Neighbourhood Development Officer’ below:
+For more information on any aspect of the project, or to get involved, contact the ‘Our Neighbourhood Development Officers’ on: [email protected]

 The Our Neighbourhood Project takes your privacy seriously.
 Click here to view the Our Neighbourhood and SCVS Privacy statements